 Signs and symptoms

-LASIK eye surgery is typically performed to treat a stable prescription.
-With degenerative myopia, however, a prescription may not ever be stable enough to undergo this corrective laser eye surgery.
+LASIK and other laser eye surgery can only be performed to correct a stable prescription.
+With pathologic myopia, a prescription may not ever become stable.

 When to see an eye doctor